Skip to sub navigation Skip to main content

 New courses would span the following areas:

-• Construction engineers - transportation of materials and site development, evaluating logistical operations, reviewing contracts and coordinating contractors
+• construction engineers - transportation of materials and site development, evaluating logistical operations, reviewing contracts and coordinating contractors

-• Structural engineering - bridges, flyovers and other buildings
+• structural engineering - bridges, flyovers and other buildings

-• Transportation engineering - construction and maintenance of all forms of public transportation systems including roads, railways, ports and airports
+• transportation engineering - construction and maintenance of all forms of public transportation systems including roads, railways, ports and airports

-• Geo technical engineering – understanding soil science and material science as well as the mechanics and hydraulics involved in safely designing a range of structures and buildings
+• geo technical engineering – understanding soil science and material science as well as the mechanics and hydraulics involved in safely designing a range of structures and buildings

-• Environmental engineering - solid waste treatment/management, treatment of water sources and improving the quality of water and air.
+• environmental engineering - solid waste treatment/management, treatment of water sources and improving the quality of water and air.
 Understanding of atmospheric sciences and hydrology.

 Rationale: